elfrucool/GildedRoseSolved/README.md

 If for any reason, the behavior of Aged Brie item changes in business but it is still true that Backstage is a sub type of Aged Brie then we only need to modify in a single place.

+## BITE 15: VERIFYING PROGRAM IS WORKING AGAINST OUTPUT

+The code looks beautiful and the tests are always passing, now it is time to provide evidence that the main application is still working.

+I'll run the main program and grab the output in a file named **REFACTORED.txt**.
+Wow! the output is the same as the original!
+But, how different the code looks! it is now really maintainable and clean.